 According to mythology they were descended from the bloodline of Hercules (Heracles) himself, and supposedly the Ten Year Trojan War was waged after they were provoked when the Queen of Sparta (Helen of Troy) was allegedly kidnapped by the opposing team (guess how that went down for the Trojans?).
 But there’s one particular historical event that cemented their lore more than any other, it was at The Battle of Thermopylae were the Spartans truly went left their permanent mark on history.
 Funny thing is, their proudest moment was a battle that they technically lost…

-However, just because the Spartans lost the battle, doesn’t mean they ultimately failed… The Battle of Thermopylae is now one of the most famous moments in history partially thanks to a certain motion picture (by Zack Snyder, starring Gerard Butler).
-“300” was a visually metaphorical CGI-fest based on a graphic novel by Frank Miller which was also based on Herodotus’s chronicles in ‘The Histories’, which believe it or not, just so happened to be based on actual true events.
+However, just because the Spartans lost the battle, doesn’t mean they ultimately failed… The Battle of Thermopylae is now one of the most famous moments in history partially thanks to a certain motion picture (directed by Zack Snyder, starring Gerard Butler).
+“300” was a visually metaphorical CGI-fest based on a graphic novel by Frank Miller which was also based on Herodotus’s chronicles in ‘The Histories’, which believe it or not, just so happened to be (loosely) based on actual true events.
 As awesome as that movie is, it’s not exactly a documentary.
-Whereas parts of it are taken directly from historical accounts, most of its just a badass, somewhat inaccurate, reenactment chock full of slow motion symbolism, and more pints of blood than a Mortal Kombat tournament.
+Whereas parts of it are taken directly from Herodotus’s (somewhat questionable) accounts, most of its just a badass, somewhat inaccurate, reenactment chock full of slow motion symbolism, and more pints of blood than a Mortal Kombat tournament.

 THE PERSIAN EMPIRE